 When Twitter gives you the final heave-ho, they don’t tell you what you did to earn the man hammer.
 Reportedly, they don’t even give you the common decency of telling you are dead to them.
 You don’t know anything is wrong between you and Twitter until you try to log in and can’t.
 Another way of finding out Twitter has broken up with you is to go to your Twitter profile.

 For example, when you go to Eric Lang’s profile, this is what you see:

 Eric Lang decided to respond to his Twitter suspension by blaming YouTube outrage merchant Jeremy Hambly.

-Kotoku published an article about the suspension and all but named Hambly as the reason Lang was no longer on Twitter.
-Evidently Hambly is so evil, none of the cool kids will even say his name.
+Kotoku published an article about the suspension and all but named Hambly because Lang was no longer on Twitter.
+Evidently, Hambly is so evil, none of the cool kids will even say his name.
 He’s like Lord Voldemort, except he has a filthy, unkempt beard and is a certified doofus.

 Did Hambly hack into Lang’s Twitter account and misgender someone?
 No. Lang contends Hambly secretly ordered an army of trolls to mass report him to Twitter.
 That’s what Lang believes.

 From the Kotoku article, quoting Lang’s Facebook page: